 - Don’t let your dog consume salt water.
 (Read More)

 - Watch current water activities for increase in wave production.
 (Read More)

 - Put dog booties on your dog to protect their paws from hot sand and sharp objects.
 (Read More)

 - Make sure your dog can be trusted off his/her leash.
 (Read More)

 Many dog owners wonder whether they can take their dog to the beach or not.
 It is an important decision that should not be overlooked.
 When you think of the beach what comes to mind?
 Hot sun, sand, water, shells, and a wide open area, not so bad right?
 Wrong!
 Such environments aren’t ideal for a dog.
-Many environmental and safety issues should be considered prior to bringing your dog to the beach.
-The following article will cover the various issues and considerations to take.
+Several environmental and safety issues need consideration.
+This article covers the various issues and considerations to take.
 Next time someone asks you – “Can I bring my dog to the beach?” you will have all the answers.

 Keeping Your Dog Safe in the Sun

 First, you need to consider the weather.
 Will the sky be clear with a strong sun?
 Will it be partly cloudy?
-What will weather conditions be like?
+Overall, what will weather conditions be like?
 Have a look at the weather forecast to get an idea of the weather.
 If clear skies and a hot sun is eminent, you will want to make sure your dog has water, regular breaks in shady areas, and potentially sun tan lotion depending on your dog’s coat.
 Certain breeds like the Bulldog and French Bulldog are more likely to overheat.

 Does your dog need sunscreen?
 It depends on their coat as well as skin complexion.
 If your dog has light colored skin or a pink nose, they are more likely to develop a sunburn as well as cancer.
-These types of dogs should have sunscreen applied regularly.
+These dogs should have sunscreen applied regularly.
 Rarely is it recommended to not apply sunscreen on your dog.
 Hair free areas like the stomach, ears, and face should also be applied with sunscreen.